 - Terms and conditions

 - News and press articles

-A Catalogue site showcases your products, services or portfolio.
-While this level doesn’t allow for purchases online, there should be an enquiry option so that consumers can contact you about something they are interested in.
+A Product Showcase site ‘showcases’ your products, services or portfolio.
+While this level doesn’t allow for purchases online, there will be an enquiry option so that consumers can contact you about something they are interested in.